-After the tunnels you have a very fast descent into Cesana, and at Cesana you take a right turn, but DO NOT take the road to Sestrierre instead follow the river and signposts to Sauze di Cesana.
-This is a much quieter road and far more scenic that the main drag up to Sestrierre.
+After the tunnels, you have a very fast descent into Cesana, and at Cesana you take a right turn, but DO NOT take the road to Sestrierre instead follow the river and signposts to Sauze di Cesana.
+This is a much quieter road and far more scenic than the main drag up to Sestrierre.

 The climb through the valley is gradual and the climb proper starts just after Cesana Torinese at 1,355 and climbs steeply to Sestrierre at 2,035m.

 Depending on the time of year and day of the week, in the Summer at the weekend can be busy on the road as the hordes pile out of Turin and so many Cafe racer motorcyclists as there is a major circuit from Turin.
-In the Spring the ski station closee before Serre Chevlaier so it's almost a ghost town mid week.
+In the Spring the ski station closes before Serre Chevalier so it's almost a ghost town mid-week.

 Ironically the worst weather I've ever encountered cycling in the mountains was when I'd I cycled up to Sestrierre after having come from the Pragelato side having climber the Col Finestrelle, this was in the Summer and did the weather catch us out or what.

-The descent down from Sestrierre is fast as the road is good and not too tecnical, but you do have the Italian drivers to contend with.
+The descent down from Sestrierre is fast as the road is good and not too technical, but you do have the Italian drivers to contend with.

 Once down at Cesana it's back up to Montgenevre the way you came, and like I mentioned earlier a Cafe stop in Clavierre is always a good call.